1968 Republican National Convention: Political context

 Nixon also said that he had "a good teacher", referring to Eisenhower, and made the delegates happy with the statement "Let's win this one for Ike!"
 Eisenhower was not present during Nixon's speech nor during any part of the convention.
-Due to failing health, he was under doctor's orders not to travel.
+Due to failing health, he was under doctor's orders not to travel, but addressed the convention by telephone.
 He died the following March.

 Balloting

 The following were placed into nomination: